Why these species?

 - Undertaking field trips to collect seeds during the fruiting period to create genetically representative collections for ongoing propagation in KBCC and the National Museum of Natural Science Botanical Garden.

 - Developing living collections within the National Museum of Natural Science and other public botanic gardens to educate the public and school children about about endemic, threatened trees of Taiwan.

 Surveys carried out in early 2017 revealed previously unknown individuals of P. buisanensis within one of the known localities, increasing the total known population by 15.
-The plants were fruiting and initial seed collections were made for propagation.
-Over 100 seedlings of the species are now being grown at KBCC.
+The periods of fruiting were observed and seed collections were made over 2017 and 2018.
+Over 1,900 seedlings of the species are now being grown at KBCC.
 These seedlings provide the possibility for future display collections at local botanic gardens and schools in southern Taiwan.
 An updated global Red List assessment has been published for this species and an outreach campaign has been initiated with the local Pingtung County Government.
 A resulting MOU has been signed between KBCC and the County Government to contribute further to the conservation of endemic plant species in the county.